 ● Siri Remote with touch and motion controls

-For audio, it includes support for HE-ACC(V1), AAC up to 320Kbps, protected AAC files from the iTunes Store, 320Kbps MP3s, MP3 VBR, Apple Lossless, FLAC, AIFF, and WAV.
+For audio, it includes HE-ACC(V1), AAC up to 320Kbps, files from the iTunes Store, 320Kbps MP3s, MP3 VBR, Apple Lossless, FLAC, etc., protected AAC AIFF, and WAV.
 There is also support for Dolby Digital 5.1 and Dolby Digital Plus 7.1 surround sound.

-The latest Apple TVs runs tvOS, a variant of iOS made for the large displays and remote control.
-With its integrated App Store, users can download apps across hundreds of providers.
-Apple Arcade, Apple Music, and Apple TV all live here alongside popular entertainment apps.
+The latest Apple TV model runs tvOS, a variant of iOS made for large displays and remote control.
+Users can download apps across hundreds of providers with its integrated App Store.
+Apple Arcade, Apple Music, and Apple TV are live here alongside popular entertainment apps.

-A key part of tvOS is the ability to use Siri, Apple's famous digital assistant.
+A crucial part of tvOS is using Siri, Apple's famous digital assistant.
 Using the dedicated button on the Siri Remote, users can speak queries into the remote's dual microphones, with the results displayed on-screen.

 You can use Siri to search for movies and TV shows, control playback, and make non-video queries usually handled by Siri on iOS devices, such as weather reports and sports scores.
 With the inclusion of 4K content, it is also possible to use Siri to seek out high-resolution content across multiple apps at the same time, by asking “Show me movies in 4K.”

-There is also AirPlay support, allowing the Apple TV to control multiple AirPlay 2-compatible speakers alongside any traditionally connected speakers as part of a home theater system.
+AirPlay support allows the Apple TV to control multiple AirPlay 2-compatible speakers alongside any traditionally connected speakers as part of a home theater system.
 This effectively makes it possible for you to hear a TV show's or movie's audio throughout a household.

-You can also set up the Apple TV 4K to match displayed content's original resolution and frame rate.
-Otherwise, the Apple TV will attempt to apply HDR at 60fps to anything on screen, including the home menu.
-It is recommended that users set the default resolution to 4KSDR, then enable "match dynamic range" and "match frame rate" for best possible picture across all content.
+You can also set up the TV to match the displayed content's original resolution and frame rate.
+Otherwise, the Apple TV will apply HDR at 60fps to anything on the screen, including the home menu.
+It is recommended that users set the default resolution to 4KSDR, then enable "match dynamic range" and "match frame rate" for the best possible picture across all content.

-For HomeKit, Apple's smart home platform, it is possible to set up the Apple TV 4K as the central device of a HomeKit network.
+For HomeKit, Apple's smart home platform, it is possible to set up the new TV as the central device of a HomeKit network.
 This allows the set-top box to control other HomeKit-compatible appliances and accessories, including when the user is outside the home.